virgaux/pandoras-vox/README.md

 - **Q: My question is not here. whom should I contact?**
 - A: Visit the [discord](https://discord.gg/ADAdMfug) if you have more question.
 I will try to answer your question as much as I can.

+- **Q: Do you have an aftersale support?**
+- A: Yes, as long as I can answer your question or solve your problem.

+- **Q: Is this the best bot for the game?**
+- A: I believe no and depends on what you really need.
+There are some limitation of this bot but the Developer is working hard to improve it more.
+This bot was created not to exploit the game but to help those people to play thier accounts automatically.

+- **Q: If I buy this bot, is my profit guaranteed?**
+- A: That still depends on your accounts.
+The better the card collections and data you have, the higher the percentage you win per game.
+Again, this bot can't do miracles.